BrandonTaft/Throne-Room/readme.md

 8-12-2021: Final Commit

-- Project Members: Antonio Shaw, Brandon Taft, David Rouleau, Stepfon Sanders
+- Project Members: Antonio Shaw, Brandon Taft, David Rouleau
 - Description: Using this web application, a user can find public restrooms in their vicinity based on geolocation data pulled from Google APIs.
 - Site: https://project1.digitalcraftsportfolio.space/